Tuesday Debut – Presenting Claire Annette Noland!

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-SUSANNA: Thank you so much for taking the time to participate in this series, Kirsten, and for paying it forward to other writers!
-Your knowledge and expertise are so helpful to all of us, and we wish you all the very best of success with this and future books!
+SUSANNA: Thank you so much for taking the time to participate in this series, Kelly, and paying it forward to other writers!
+You provided a lot of really interesting information that I know readers are going to find extremely helpful.
+We so appreciate you sharing your expertise and wish you all the best of luck with this and future titles!

-Readers, if you have questions for Kirsten, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Kelly, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)